Wolverine971/9takes/src/blog/enneagram/toxic-traits-of-each-enneagram-type.md

 <!-- todo finish this -->

-**Blog Title:** Navigating the Shadows: Understanding the Toxic Traits of Each Enneagram Type
+**Blog Title:** Navigating the Shadows: Understanding the Toxic Traits of Each Enneagram type

 **Introduction**